-I am so in love with this Sopapilla Cheesecake I don't even know where to start.
+I am so in love with this Sopapilla Cheesecake recipe I don’t even know where to start.

-I've been making a version of this for years but with a layer of seedless raspberry jam, less cinnamon and no drizzled honey.
-It's just so perfectly simple yet such a treat that I can't help but make it all the time.
-And, since Cinco de Mayo (also my Mom's birthday, that lucky lady!) is less than a week away, I decided to tweak the recipe just a bit to transform it from Raspberry Cheesecake to Sopapilla Cheesecake.
+I’ve been making a version of this Sopapilla Cheesecake for years but with a layer of seedless raspberry jam, less cinnamon and no drizzled honey.
+It’s so perfectly simple yet such a treat that I can’t help but make it all the time.
+And, since Cinco de Mayo (also my Mom’s birthday, that lucky lady!) is less than a week away, I decided to tweak the recipe just a bit to transform it into a version of that delicious Latin dessert.

-I rarely use crescent roll dough in my cooking and baking but, whenever I do, I always wonder why not?
-There are so many great crescent roll recipes out there and they're so easy to keep on hand for a delicious treat.
-This Sopapilla Cheesecake may not be as upscale as your typical cheesecake made with a springform pan and looking so perfectly round and smooth, but I promise you that the flavor will knock your socks off!
+This Sopapilla Cheesecake may not be as upscale as your typical cheesecake made with a springform pan and looking so perfectly round and smooth, but I promise you that the flavor will knock your socks off.

-This easy Sopapilla Cheesecake recipe will be perfect if you're throwing a Cinco de Mayo party since it's also perfect for feeding a crowd.
-Sometimes I'll even make two full pans just to be sure I have enough.
-Or just bring one along if you're attending a party somewhere else; Sopapilla Cheesecake is perfect for that because it's best served at room temperature!
+If you’re throwing a Cinco de Mayo party, Sopapilla Cheesecake Bars are a wonderful choice since it’s also perfect for feeding a crowd.
+Sometimes I’ll even make two full pans just to be sure I have enough.
+Or just bring one along if you’re attending a party somewhere else.
+Sopapilla Cheesecake is perfect for that because it’s best served at room temperature.

 - 2 tubes crescent rolls

 - 1 cup white sugar